Irratzo/Containers/content/sing_start.rst

 ++++++++++++++++++++++++++++++++

-Initially developed within the research community, Singularity is open source and the `repository <https://github.com/hpcng/singularity>` is currently available in the "`The Next Generation of High Performance Computing <https://github.com/hpcng>`" GitHub organisation.
+Initially developed within the research community, Singularity is open source and the `repository <https://github.com/hpcng/singularity>`_ is currently available in the "`The Next Generation of High Performance Computing <https://github.com/hpcng>`_" GitHub organisations.
 Part I of this Singularity material is intended to be undertaken on a remote platform where Singularity has been pre-installed.

 If you're attending a taught version of this course, you will be provided with access details for a remote platform made available to you for use for Part I of the Singularity material.
 This platform will have the Singularity software pre-installed.

 .. callout :: Installing Singularity on your own laptop/desktop

   If you have a Linux system on which you have administrator access and you would like to install Singularity locally on this system.